Best Ways to Clean & Sanitize Silver Nipple Shields

 Let’s be real—new moms don’t have time for complicated cleaning routines.
 That’s why I swear by this quick and effective method for daily care:

-Air Dry Properly – After rinsing, place them on a clean, dry cloth and let them air dry completely before storing.
-Moisture trapped in storage can lead to tarnishing.
+- Air Dry Properly: After rinsing, place them on a clean, dry cloth and let them air dry completely before storing (more on storage in a minute!).

 The Deep Clean: When and How